matteodem/meteor-boilerplate/README.md

 ### Removing default code

 There's already a lot of predefined code in this boilerplate, to show you the possible functionality.
-However, if you want to start off with an empty project, use the provided command to get rid off all the code you don't need.
+However, if you want to start off with an empty project use the provided command to get rid off all the code you don't need.

 ```sh
 orion reset